What is a city if not a clearing in a forest? And what in turn is our little Norbiton, if not a clearing in the forests of the city?

 During World War Two, the US Navy operated an auxiliary base for blimps from Eureka, capital of Humboldt County, which stands on Humboldt Bay.
 The blimps were designed for anti-submarine patrols along the coast and around the bay, but I imagine them rising at dawn into the thin airs and turning their noses up along the coast, groping their way along the forest line, barely topping the trees, perhaps skirting the forest line where it comes down to the ocean.
 The war must have seemed very distant.
 Up there above the canopy, war or no war, it is just you, your schizoid ship, everything and nothing.

 All this, however, lies far in the future.
-For now, down there somewhere, let us not forget, in the murk at the bottom, is Humboldt with his trestle and his camp chair, his britches and his sweat, addressing himself with pen and ink to what he calls the accidental individualities of the cosmos while the cosmos curls its arabesques around him.
+For now, down there somewhere, let us not forget, in the murk at the bottom, is Humboldt the man, with his trestle and his camp chair, his britches and his sweat, addressing himself with pen and ink to what he calls the accidental individualities of the cosmos while the cosmos curls its arabesques around him.
 The forest is his profound entanglement.

 I do not know that the same can be said of us up here, in our mental dirigible.
 We are not yet entangled.
 Will we crash?
 Do we wish to crash?
 It would not be our first, nor our last, great fall.
 Plunge the stick earthward and in slow grim ecstasy tear through canopy and understory and shrub-line until we crumple, still buoyant and exotically voiced with escaping heliums, into the originating mulch.